cpaxton/cpaxton.github.io/_posts/2016-01-08-object-detection.md

 ---
 layout: post
-title: Object Detection Test: Drill
+title: Object Detection Test (Drill)
 ---

 Object detection is one of the biggest problems in robotics.
 Teaching robots how to perceive and interact with their world is extremely challenging, and has been the subject of many a PhD thesis.